- Get Started

 Keep in mind that you can always run your own test network for use cases that don’t work well with SDF’s testnet.

 In order to preserve a good experience for developers, the SDF testnet is periodically reset to the genesis (initial) ledger.
-This ensures the removal of spam, minimizing the time to catch up to the latest ledger, and easier maintenance of the system over time.
+Resets declutter the network, remove spam, minimize the time required to catch up to the latest ledger, and help maintain the system over time.

-Starting in January 2019, the testnet will be reset once per quarter (every three months):
+Starting in January 2019, the testnet will be reset once per quarter (every three months).
+The tentative dates:

 The testnet will always restart on the announced reset date at 0900 UTC.